-Should the mitigation measures proposed in this report be implemented no need for alternative operational aspects could thus far be identified, however should alternatives be proposed during the review period of the DBAR, the inclusion of these will be considered.
+Should the mitigation measures proposed in this report be implemented no need for alternative operational aspects could be identified.

 f) Option of not implementing the activity (No-go Alternative)

 The no-go alternative entails no change to the status quo and is therefore a real alternative that needs to be considered.
 If the no-go alternative is implemented the land in question will not be prospected by the Applicant and the status quo will prevail.